BodeSoftware/UnrealEngineBuildTool/README.md

 Automatically build Unreal Engine C++ projects for non-programmers.

-🚀 Overview
+# 🚀 Overview

 The UnrealEngineBuildTool (UEBuilder) is a lightweight, standalone command-line application designed to simplify the process of compiling Unreal Engine C++ code.
 It eliminates the need to manually execute the full Unreal Build Tool (UBT) command line, set up environment variables, or rely on a functional Visual Studio installation.

 It automatically performs necessary checks, suchates the correct engine version, and presents a simple menu to choose your build configuration (Development, DebugGame, Shipping) and target (Editor or Standalone Game).

-🛠️ Usage for End-Users (Using the UEBuilder.exe File)
+# 🛠️ Usage for End-Users (Using the UEBuilder.exe File)

 This is the recommended path for non-programmers who simply need to compile C++ code within a project.

-Prerequisites
+## Prerequisites

+Microsoft Visual C++ Build Tools: While this application removes the need for the complex Visual Studio interface (IDE), C++ code still requires the underlying Microsoft Visual C++ Compiler and Build Tools to function.

-Visual Studio Build Tools: The tool will automatically check for and offer to install the required Microsoft Visual C++ Build Tools and Windows SDK if they are missing.
-This is necessary for C++ compilation to work.
+The tool will automatically check for and offer to install the required Build Tools and Windows SDK if they are missing.
+This step is necessary for C++ compilation to work.

-Execution Steps
+## Execution Steps

 Launch: Double-click the UEBuilder.exe file.